 This course is designed to examine the nature, task, and expectations of Christian and social ethics; the presuppositions of man in the light of his perception of the modern world, and the social forces which inform and help to shape his moral consciousness.
-An analysis of such social thinkers as Martin Luther King Jr., Joseph Washington as well a Reinhold Niebuhr, Lermann, Bonhoeffer, and Barth in terms of their ethical thought.
+An analysis of such social thinkers as Martin Luther King Jr., Joseph Washington as well as Reinhold Niebuhr, Lehmann, Bonhoeffer, and Barth in terms of their ethical thought.
 Required of M. Div.